aws-samples/aws-apprunner-terraform/README.md

 When finished exploring the application, you can close the Preview tab, and with the terminal window running our Docker Container focused, press Control-C to stop the container to release resources.

-### Explore the stack you have built

-Once the build is complete, you can explore your environment using the AWS console:
-- View the App Runner service using the [AWS App Runner console](https://console.aws.amazon.com/apprunner/)
-- View the RDS database using the [Amazon RDS console](https://console.aws.amazon.com/rds).
-- View the ECR repo using the [Amazon ECR console](https://console.aws.amazon.com/ecr).
-- View the CodeCommit repo using the [AWS CodeCommit console](https://console.aws.amazon.com/codecommit).
-- View the CodeBuild project using the [AWS CodeBuild console](https://console.aws.amazon.com/codebuild).
-- View the pipeline using the [AWS CodePipeline console](https://console.aws.amazon.com/codepipeline).

 ### Explore the App Runner service
 Open the App Runner service configuration file [terraform/services.tf](terraform/services.tf) file and explore the options specified in the file.